 Being a lawyer -- especially a lawyer at trial -- is a strange alchemy of boredom, stress, exhilaration, and exhaustion.

 This particular trial took place in Marshall, Texas in Federal Court.
 It was a patent case dealing with fairly technical mobile phone technology.
-I attended this trial not as a lawyer but as a graphics consultant, and stole away when I could to shoot candid photos in the war room.
+I attended this trial as a graphics consultant, helping the lawyers craft visuals that told the story to the jury.
+I stole away when I could to shoot candid photos in the war room.
 Every so often I even got to go outside.

-At the end of the case our side walked down the steps of the courthouse with barely-controlled smiles that slowly turned exuberant -- we had won.
-The jury foreman (last picture) even congratulated us and hoped the jury had done the right thing.
+At the end of the case our side walked down the steps of the courthouse with barely-controlled smiles that slowly turned exuberant -- our side had won.
+The jury foreman (last picture) even congratulated the lawyers and hoped the jury had done the right thing.